vaheandonians/eda/README.md

 ## Graph Architecture

-The application uses LangGraph to create a state-based processing pipeline:
+The application uses LangGraph to create a state-based processing pipeline with **parallel column analysis**:

 ```
-START → load_file → identify_headers → normalize_headers → compute_statistics → END
+START → load_file → identify_headers → normalize_headers → [fan-out]
+                                                               ↓
+                                    ┌──────────────────────────┼──────────────────────────┐
+                                    ↓                          ↓                          ↓
+                              analyze_column_1         analyze_column_2    ...    analyze_column_N
+                              (parallel execution)
+                                    ↓                          ↓                          ↓
+                                    └──────────────────────────┼──────────────────────────┘
+                                                               ↓
+                                                    aggregate_statistics → END
 ```

-Each node in the graph performs a specific task and updates the shared state, allowing for a clear, modular data processing workflow.
+### Key Features

+- **Dynamic Fan-Out**: Uses LangGraph's `Send` API to dynamically create parallel analysis nodes for each column
+- **Concurrent Processing**: All columns are analyzed simultaneously, significantly improving performance for wide datasets
+- **Automatic Aggregation**: Results from parallel nodes are automatically merged using a custom reducer function

 ### Graph Visualization

-When you run the application, it automatically generates a **Mermaid diagram** (`eda_graph.png`) that visually represents the graph structure, showing all nodes and edges.
+When you run the application, it automatically generates a **Mermaid diagram** (`eda_graph.png`) that visually represents the graph structure, showing all nodes and edges including the parallel execution pattern.
 This makes it easy to understand the data flow at a glance.

 ## Installation